|

 And if you have some left-over vegetable seed from prior seasons and want a guesstimate of the likelihood that it's still viable, we found some tables that give at least comparative data.

-Well, we looked and listened and read--often spending many long hours or even days on just one vegetable--and, considering our climate and tastes, here is what we have come down to as choices, and why.
+Well, we looked and listened and read—often spending many long hours or even days on just one vegetable—and, considering our climate and tastes, here is what we have come down to as choices, and why.

 (Please, please help us out here: if you know of a problem or shortcoming with one of our choices, or think you have a materially better substitute, email us with the idea.)

 The two broad topics that we have not explored for any vegetable are diseases/pests and recipes.
-If you have, or are concerned about getting, particular pests or diseases in your garden, it's best to review many, many web pages about your exact problem.
-If you want ideas on cooking up (or preparing raw) this or that vegetable, it's not called the world-wide web for nothing.
+If you have, or are concerned about getting, particular pests or diseases in your garden, it’s best to review many, many web pages about your exact problem.

 Since you're growing your own vegetables and fruits, shouldn't you be cooking them in the best way possible?